Balooga/balooga.github.io/content/posts/software-estimation.md

 To summarize;
 * It is always a good idea to limit the project scope from the outset.
 And no-one like surprises, so constant communication is key.
-* You need to have worked on *and delivered* a lot of software projects to become proficient at estimating software projects.
-Experience counts.
+* It helps to have worked on *and delivered* software projects in order to become proficient at estimating software projects.